There are few better shortcuts in life than reading. Distilled knowledge that often took years to assemble can be consumed in just a few hours.

 14. Financial Intelligence for Entrepreneurs

-Great for anyone looking to understand financial statements, but as noted in the title, crafted for entrepreneurs.
+This book is great for anyone looking to understand financial statements, but as noted in the title, it's crafted for entrepreneurs.

 Stop being clueless and get educated on: